 If you have noticed any of these problems, contact your doctor or orthopaedic surgeon right away to see if your DePuy ARS hip replacement is failing.

 Hip implants are generally made out of plastic and metal and last for up to 15 years before they wear out and need to be replaced through an additional surgery.
 Hip implants can fail prematurely, of course, but that failure rate is typically only one percent after a year, or five percent at five years.
 A failure rate of nearly 40 percent is unacceptable.

 If you have had a DePuy hip implant that is causing you problems, contact Carr & Carr Attorneys immediately.
 Our personal injury lawyers have helped people who have been injured because of defective medical devices.
-Call 1-877-392-4878 to talk with an attorney today to find out what your rights are.
+Call 1-866-510-0580 to talk with an attorney today to find out what your rights are.
 Or contact us by email and we will respond as quickly as possible.
-With offices in Oklahoma City and Tulsa in Oklahoma, plus Springdale in Northwest Arkansas, we can help you no matter where you live.
+Our attorneys have offices in Tulsa and Oklahoma City, but we work with clients nationwide.

 Also, remember time limits called “statute of limitations” are in effect for filing law suits.
 You must file a lawsuit before the applicable time limit expires.
 The time limit and other regulations are different in each state, so talk with the lawyers at Carr & Carr as soon as possible to learn what options you have.
 There is no cost to you for our initial phone conversation or in-person meeting.
 Additionally, since we work on a contingency fee basis, you pay for our services only if we settle or win your case.

 Based on the circumstances of your hip implant failure, you may be able to receive financial compensation for: